CMakePP/CMinx/paper.md

 (*e.g.*, C or C++) has always been complicated.
 Over the years, various build system solutions have evolved to ease the process.
 Historically, there has been a propensity to treat each build system as a one-off use case.
-This is understandable since build systems have tended to be relatively small (*i.e.*, less than ~1K lines of code) and tightly coupled to the identity of the package.
+This is understandable since build systems have tended to be relatively small and tightly coupled to the structure and purpose of the package.
 With build system complexity at an all-time high, there is now an increasing desire (at least within scientific computing communities) to treat the underlying build system infrastructure as code.
 This means that the